 Things to Do in Brownsville

 Visit the Palo Alto Battlefield, the site where the first major battle of the Mexican-American War was fought.
 Travel to Boca Chica State Park and build a sandcastle, go surfing, or have a picnic on the dunes.
 Take the kids to the Children’s Museum of Brownsville to learn about dental hygiene, farming, and the weather.
 Be a part of Charro Days Fiesta, a celebration of two cultures and two nations with parades, costumes, fireworks, live music, and more!
-Grab a burger and fried pickles at Brownsville hot spot The Vermillion.
-Dig into spinach dip, fried chicken, and paninis at Cobbleheads.
-Indulge authentic Mexican dishes like al pastor tacos, frijoles, and steak fajitas at El Ultimo Taco Taqueria.
-Get a pint with some friends after work at Shenanigan’s Irish Pub, or head to The Bar for country Tuesdays and ice cold beer.
+Grab a burger and fried pickles at Brownsville hot spot, The Vermillion.
+Dig into Stuffed Mushrooms, an El Paso Turkey Panini, or Chicken Parm at Cobbleheads.
+Indulge in authentic Mexican dishes like Al Pastor Tacos, Frijoles, and Steak Fajitas at El Ultimo Taco Taqueria.
+Get a pint with some friends after work at Shenanigan’s Irish Pub, or head to The Bar for country Tuesdays and ice-cold beer.

-Located along the Texas, New Mexico, and Mexico borders, El Paso is one of best cities to live in Texas without breaking the bank.
-Not only does the area offer a colorful arts scene and tons of outdoor activities, but it also has quirky places to dine or have a fun night out.
-Jobs in El Paso are plentiful, too, as the region represents one of the largest manufacturing centers in the U.S.—not to mention, The University of Texas El Paso brings in residents interested in the education field.
+Located along the Texas, New Mexico, and Mexico borders, El Paso is one of the best cities to live in Texas without breaking the bank.
+Not only does the area offer a colorful art scene and tons of outdoor activities, but it also has quirky places to dine or have a fun night out.
+Jobs in El Paso are plentiful, too, as the region represents one of the largest manufacturing centers in the U.S.—not to mention, The University of Texas-El Paso brings in residents interested in the education field.

 Things to Do in El Paso

 Visit the El Paso Zoo to see meerkats, tamarins, and elephants.
 Spend the day hiking, mountain biking, and rock climbing at Franklin Mountains State Park.
 Get your arts fix with a Broadway show at the Plaza Theatre or while browsing through Spanish Colonial art exhibits at the El Paso Museum of Art.
 Listen to local artists and big-name performers in hip-hop, rock, and EDM at the Neon Desert Music Festival.
 Stop by The Hoppy Monk and try unique brunch dishes like Pineapple Downside Up Pancakes, Eggs in Purgatory, and Blueberry Stout French Toast.
-Indulge in a Ahi Tuna Tostada or Chile Bomb Burger with a side of Sweet Potato Waffle Fries with Marshmallow sauce at Crave Kitchen & Bar.
+Indulge in an Ahi Tuna Tostada or Chile Bomb Burger with a side of Sweet Potato Waffle Fries with Marshmallow sauce at Crave Kitchen & Bar.
 Feast on some of the best Mexican food in El Paso at local favorite L&J Cafe.
-Or sip on cocktails like the Venetian Spritz and Deep Blue Sea and enjoy small plates like Roasted Quail and Bruschetta at Tabla.
+Or munch on appetizers like Blazing Breaded Zucchini while sipping on a Pecan Porter brew at Blazing Tree Brewery.